 ANNOUNCING THE WINNERS

-Applications for the 2016 Award are now closed.
 In June 2016, four winners and two runner-ups were announced based on careful scrutiny of the merits of each application.
-The winning businesses received a share of $125,000 in funding.
+The winning businesses received a share of $250,000 in funding.
 Business support services offered to winners includes legal, accounting, communications and IT consultancy.
 Each winner was assigned a mentor who provides advice and guidance throughout every stage of the start-up process.
 Support and mentoring for winners are provided by key executives from the Libra Group’s global businesses and other AEA partner organizations.

 HOW IT WORKS

 Application for the award couldn’t be simpler: everything can be done online via this website.
 All you need to do is to register and you can then access your personal application ‘dashboard’ as many times as you like, building and refining your application until ready to submit your entry.
 The application accommodates a limited number of additional supporting attachments (photos, diagrams, spreadsheets etc).
 The online application area is a secure environment and details of your business plan will not be shared with any third parties.
 Even if you reach the final shortlist, no details of your business idea will be published without your prior consent.
 For full Terms and Conditions of the award program, please click here.

 Mentors are highly experienced business professionals assigned from one of the Libra Group’s global businesses and AEA partner organizations.
 Each mentor is assigned according to their industry experience and relevance to the business idea or venture and will be required to provide advice and support spanning the main aspects of the business start-up cycle.
 Each winner will also have a minimum of 12 months’ access to consultancy support from Libra’s specialist in-house teams covering: